Menu

 Through the study of a modern foreign language, children’s intercultural awareness is stimulated, leading to a curiosity and a deeper understanding of the world around them.

 At Chiddingstone School, our French curriculum promotes global citizenship by incorporating teaching about cultures, communities and people in France and in French speaking countries across the world.
-Through experiencing this, and making comparisons, children gain a new insight into their own culture and society; they learn new ways of thinking, recognising that there are different ways of seeing and interpreting the world, developing a truly international outlook.
+Through this experience and making comparisons, children gain a new insight into their own culture and society; they learn new ways of thinking, recognising that there are different ways of seeing and interpreting the world, developing a truly international outlook.

 The national curriculum for languages aims to ensure that all pupils: